 In the Physical Activity Guidelines for America, Australia, NZ, the Uk and China, not one recommends doing 10,000 steps a day, and neither does the World Health Organization…. anymore!
 Yes, they used to, and yes, they took it out, because there was no science behind it.

 Indeed, some have said that the reason the magic 10,000 figure emerged because a Japanese company manufactured step-ometers in 1965.
 They called them Manpo-Kei, meaning “10,000 steps meter” because the symbol for the number 10,000 looked like a person walking 万.
 It came together sweetly and stuck.

 Don’t be fooled by the marketing.
 We can put people in groups and call them teams, but that doesn’t mean any team building is going to take place.
 Step challenges don’t by default have this feature, and I’m yet to see a pre-packaged one that nails it.

 8. A gateway activity to doing more exercise

-Yes, they can be but only if it helps people reach their goals in the first place.
-Otherwise, it can slam the door on people bothering to have any more attempts at getting fit, because this one………. the one they just did…………… which they were told was so simple……….perfect for beginners in fact, well it didn’t work for them.
-Adjust the goal to something they can feasibly expect to happen, and create an enjoyable way for them to reach it, and you’re on to a winner.
+Yes, they can be if they help people to reach their goals in the first place.
+Otherwise, it can slam the door on people bothering to have any more attempts at getting fit/losing weight etc., because this one, the one they just did, which they were told was so simple, perfect for beginners, well it didn’t work.

 9. They cater for all abilities and fitness levels